LogoAMRGearbox

 S12

-In maxon GS 24 A references, moving from 7.2:1 to 325:1 increases stage count (2 to 6), increases backlash (1.0° to 3.0°), and drops listed max efficiency (81% to 53%).Higher ratio is not free: efficiency and positioning behavior can degrade materially even within one vendor family.
+In maxon GS 24 A catalog data, moving from 7.2:1 to 325:1 increases stage count (2 to 6), increases backlash (1.0° to 3.0°), and drops listed max efficiency (81% to 53%).Higher ratio is not free: efficiency and positioning behavior can degrade materially even within one vendor family.

-The eCFR page for 10 CFR 431.12 shows active update metadata (up to date as of 2026-05-06) and notes 2025 revision/reversion history.Regulatory interpretation can drift over time; compliance claims should cite the exact regulation version/date used in procurement records.
+The eCFR page for 10 CFR 431.12 shows active update metadata (up to date as of 2026-05-12) and keeps revision/reversion notes for recent amendments.Regulatory interpretation can drift over time; compliance claims should cite the exact regulation version/date used in procurement records.

 S9